open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 ## Examples

-This page contains basic examples of configuration for a few most common artifact repository types.
+This page contains basic examples of credentials configuration for a few most common artifact repository types.
 The examples below are complete `.ocmconfig` files, not snippets.

 For comprehensive documentation on the credentials topic, including usage of certificates or HashiCorp Vault, execute the command `ocm credential-handling`.